DanielSolomon7/Airflow-ETL-Pipeline/README.md

    - **Password**: `airflow`
    - **Port**: `5432`

-Trigger the DAG to run the ETL pipeline.
+Then trigger the DAG to start the pipeline.

 ---

 ## 🛑 Stopping Services

-To gracefully stop the running Docker containers, return to the terminal where they're running and press:
+To gracefully stop the Docker containers, use:

 ```bash
 Ctrl + C